Brief bio

 - July 2022: Do you live in the greater Boston area and are aged 45-65?
 If yes, consider enrolling in my paid research project ($500) focused on monitoring changes in memory and attention.
 For more information, visit: cognition.nu.

-- May 2022: I completed my comprehensive exam and will be on the job market in May 2023.
+- May 2022: I completed my comprehensive exam and will be on the job market in 2024.

 - March 2020: I joined the MOBS lab, where I contribute to the modeling of SARS-COV-2 / COVID-19 spread using large-scale mobility data.